h-enk/henkverlinde.com/src/routes/blog/managing-dependencies.md

 ---
-title: "Managing dependencies"
+title: 'Managing dependencies'
-description: "This is the second post of the series Using npm with Hugo.
-In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts."
+description: 'This is the second post of the series Using npm with Hugo.
+In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts.'
-excerpt: "This is the <em>second</em> post of the series <em>Using npm with Hugo</em>.
-In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts."
+excerpt: 'This is the <em>second</em> post of the series <em>Using npm with Hugo</em>.
+In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts.'
 date: 2021-01-27T15:55:56+01:00
 lastmod: 2021-01-27T15:55:56+01:00
 publishDate: '2021-01-27'